bonilab/PSU-CIDD-MaSim-Support/README.md

 This repository contains analysis and support scripts used for modeling the prevalence of malaria (*P. falciparum*) in various countries using the main malarial simulation.
 Generally the code is organized with the assumption that most scripts will be written in Python; however, a subdirectory for Matlab code is included which contains some useful functions for plotting various data points from the simulation related to calibration and validation.

-The main repository for the simulation can be found at [maciekboni/PSU-CIDD-Malaria-Simulation](https://github.com/maciekboni/PSU-CIDD-Malaria-Simulation)
+The main repository for the simulation can be found at [rjzupko/PSU-CIDD-Malaria-Simulation](https://github.com/rjzupkoii/PSU-CIDD-Malaria-Simulation) or [maciekboni/PSU-CIDD-Malaria-Simulation](https://github.com/maciekboni/PSU-CIDD-Malaria-Simulation).

 ---